nmeum/zig-riscv-embedded/README.md

 	$ coap-client -N -m put coap://[::1]:2342/panic

+## Real Hardware

+The binary can be flashed to real hardware using OpenOCD and gdb.
+For this purpose, a shell script is provided.
+In order to flash a compiled binary run the following command:

+	$ ./flash

+To debug errors on real hardware start OpenOCD using `openocd -f openocd.cfg`.
+In a separate terminal start gdb as follows:

+	$ gdb-multiarch -ex 'target extended-remote :3333' zig-cache/bin/main

 ## Development

 A pre-commit git hook for checking if files are properly formated is